h5md/h5md/draft.rst

 General organization
 --------------------

-H5MD defines an organization of the HDF5 file into HDF5 groups, datasets, attributes.
-A number of HDF5 groups are defined at the root level of the file.
+H5MD defines an organization of the HDF5 file into groups, datasets, and attributes.
+A number of groups are defined at the root level of the file.
 Several levels of subgroups may exist in a file, allowing the storage and description of subsystems.